laktek/SugarlessJS/README.md

 * Context can be any JavaScript object (host or user-defined) or a primitive value (primitive values will be converted to objects).

-* All functions in a given context are executed with the context bound to it.
-Which means functions can have access to context via `this` variable.
+* All functions in a given context will invoke with the context bound to it.
+This means functions can have access to context via `this` variable.

 * When evaluating a context chain, return value of one function will be passed on to the next function in the chain as the first argument.
   Last function's return value will be the final result.

+NOTE: We use `$_` as a shorthand identifier to refer Sugarless in these examples.
+You are free to use any identifier you like.

   ```javascript
     var $_ = Sugarless; //let's define a shorthand